BLThunderstorm/awesome-venice-unleashed/README.md

 Sometimes you need some inspiration from other mods.

 - [Battlerecorder](https://community.veniceunleashed.net/search?q=Battlerecorder) - Records the battlefield!
+- [VU-Loading](https://community.veniceunleashed.net/t/vu-loading-new-redesigned-4k-loading-screens/1961/3) - This mod replaces every loading screen with new and redesigned 4K screen

 A lot of people made a monorepo out of their smaller mods.